-Cross over Highway 41 to reach the Harold Meese Center to spend time in the Immersive Visualization Studio, or turn right down Phoenix Drive to make your way to the Great Lakes Research Center (GLRC).
+Cross over Highway 41 to reach the Harold Meese Center home of the Cognitive and Learning Sciences Department, or turn right down Phoenix Drive to make your way to the Great Lakes Research Center (GLRC).
 The GLRC provides state-of-the-art laboratories where faculty members from many departments across Michigan Tech's campus collaborate on interdisciplinary research.
 The GLRC also contains a lake-level marine facility and convenient deep-water docking, providing a year-round home for Michigan Tech's surface and sub-surface fleet of marine vehicles.

 Arts and Recreation